Strongly reversible classes in $\mathrm{SL}(n,\mathbb{C})$: Introduction

 \section{Introduction}

 Let $G$ be a group.
-An element $g$ in $G$ is called an involution if $g^2=e$.
-It is a question of general interest whether every element of $G$ can be written as a product of involutions.
-It is fascinating how, even in some very large groups, the product of a small number of involutions suffices to express any general element; see \cite[Section 4.2.4]{OS}.
-For instance, four involutions are enough for the group ${\SL}(n, \C)$, the special linear group consisting of all $n \times n$ matrices over $\C$ with determinant one; see \cite{KN}.
+An element $g \in G$ is called an involution if $g^2=e$.
+It is a question of general interest whether every element of $G$ can be expressed as a product of involutions; see \cite{GHR, Li, Pa1, Pa2, RV}.
+It is fascinating how, even in very large groups, the product of a small number of involutions suffices to express any arbitrary element; see \cite[p.
+76]{OS}.
+For instance, in the special linear group ${\rm SL}(n, \C)$, consisting of all $n \times n$ matrices over $\C$ with determinant $1$, every element can be written as a product of four involutions; see \cite{KN}.

+A related problem is to understand the product of two involutions in a group; see \cite{bm, OS}.
+This problem is well-understood in the context of general linear groups; see \cite{W, Dj, HP, Go}.
+It follows that for a given field $\F$, an element of the general linear group $\mathrm{GL}(n,\F)$ can be written as a product of two involutions if and only if it is conjugate to its inverse in $\mathrm{GL}(n,\F)$.
+However, this does not hold for the special linear group, e.g., the unipotent Jordan block in $ \mathrm{SL}(2, \C)$.

-A related problem is to understand the products of two involutions, e.g., \cite{W}, \cite{Dj}, \cite{HP}, \cite{GHR}.
-An element in a group that is a product of two involutions is known as a \emph{strongly reversible} or \emph{strongly real} element.
-Such elements are also known as \textit{bireflectional} in the literature.
-We shall include involutions in the class of strongly reversible elements.
-Then, an element $g$ in a group is strongly reversible if and only if $g$ is conjugate to $g^{-1}$ by an involution.
-When the conjugating element is not necessarily an involution, $g$ is known as a \emph{reversible} or \emph{real} element.
-Most investigations in the literature have been focused on understanding the equivalence between reversible and strongly reversible classes.
+An element of a group $G$ is called {\it strongly reversible} if it can be expressed as a product of two involutions.
+Such elements are also known as {\it strongly real} or \textit{bireflectional} in the literature.
+It is easy to see that an element $g \in G$ is strongly reversible if and only if $g$ is conjugate to $g^{-1}$ by an involution in $G$.
+When the conjugating element of $g$ is not necessarily an involution, $g$ is known as a \emph{reversible} or \emph{real} element.
+A conjugacy class in $G$ is called \textit{reversible conjugacy class} if it contains a reversible element, and a \textit{strongly reversible conjugacy class} if it contains a strongly reversible element.
+Most investigations in the literature have focused on understanding the equivalence between the reversible and strongly reversible conjugacy classes.
 For an elaborate exposition of this theme, we refer to the monograph \cite{OS}.
+In this article, we use the notion of reversibility to classify the product of two involutions in $\mathrm{SL}(n,\C)$.
+Such classification is known for the finite special linear group $ \mathrm{SL}(n, q)$; see \cite{GS}.

+By strong reversibility in a group $G$, we mean a classification of strongly reversible elements in $G$.
+Recall that an element of $\mathrm{GL}(n,\C)$ is reversible if and only if it is strongly reversible; see \cite{W, OS}.
+A complete list of reversible elements in $\mathrm{GL}(n,\C)$ can be found in \cite[Section 4.2]{OS}.
+Note that if two matrices in $ \mathrm{SL}(n,\C)$ are conjugate by an element of $\mathrm{GL}(n,\C)$, then by a suitable scaling, we can assume that both matrices are conjugate by an element of $ \mathrm{SL}(n,\C)$.
+Therefore, the classification of reversible elements in $\mathrm{SL}(n,\C)$ follows from the corresponding classification in $\mathrm{GL}(n,\C)$ and is given by the following result.
+We refer to \lemref{lem-Jordan-M(n, C)} for the Jordan decomposition of matrices over $\C$.